eldoy/waveorb-client/README.md

 ```

 ### Usage
-In a vanilla HTML app, include the content of `dist/bundle.js` on your page.
+In a vanilla HTML app, include the content of `dist/bundle.js` in the layout of your page.
 The client will be available in the `waveorb` variable.
 ```javascript
 // Include in webpack app
 import client from 'waveorb-client'